kuchichan/QLligraphy/README.md

 # Qlligraphy.
 GraphQL Schema -> Pydantic models

-Qlligraphy it's a simple CLI tool, that generate pydantic models based on graphQL schema.
+Qlligraphy is a simple CLI tool, that generate pydantic models based on graphQL schema.

 ## Installation